oysterhotels/oysterhotels.github.io/_posts/2016-03-03-replacing-crontab-and-task-scheduler-with-rundeck.md

 ## History and output capturing

-Rundeck logs all job running activity, making it easy to debug when something went wrong and why.
+Rundeck logs all job activity, making it easy to debug when something went wrong and why.
 You can filter the activity history by task name, user, success/failure status, or time.

 Once you've found the relevant run, you can drill down into it and look at all stdout and stderr output from a given command.
 For example: